South Korea to buy $1.6 billion worth of Boeing helicopters

-SEOUL South Korea said on Wednesday it would buy attack helicopters worth 1.8 trillion won (1 billion pounds) from Boeing Co.
+SEOUL South Korea said on Wednesday it would buy attack helicopters worth 1.8 billion won (1.0 billion pounds) from Boeing Co.
 (BA.N) to improve its ability to respond to threats from North Korea.

 The decision to buy the new helicopters was initiated before tension between North and South Korea rose sharply after North Korea's third nuclear test in February.